 - There is no response to keystrokes.

-- A call arrival tone sounds but there is no screen update
+- A call arrival tone sounds, but there is no screen update.

 - The position contact message disappears.

-If any of these situations happen, pressing the Start key refreshes the screen and reestablishes the call.
+In any of these situations, pressing the Call Details key refreshes the screen and reestablishes the call.
+(Service assistants and IC managers who do not have a Call Details key should instead press Fncts + 0 +Start.)

-Effects of QMS on TOPS MPX SA and IC screens
+Effects of QMS on TOPS MP SA and IC screens